 In May of 2015, we were the first national insurer in Canada to bring to market coverage for overland flood through a product called Comprehensive Water.
-This product was launched in Alberta and in the future will be made available across the country.
+This product was launched in Alberta and introduced to Ontario in June 2016.
+In the future, the product will be made available across the country.
 Coinciding with the product launch was the initiation of a new research network that will work to advance flood resiliency in Canada, of which we are a founding member.

-We were among the first Canadian insurers to sign the Montreal Carbon Pledge which commits investors to measure and publicly disclose the carbon footprint of their investment portfolios as a first step to managing climate risk.
+We were among the first Canadian insurers to sign the Montreal Carbon Pledge which commits investors to measure and publicly disclose the carbon footprint of their investment portfolios as a first step to managing climate change risk.
 In December of 2015, we publicly disclosed the carbon footprint of our equity holdings.

 While our own contribution to climate change is relatively modest given the nature of our business, we recognize our responsibility to contribute to mitigating climate change by reducing our greenhouse gas emissions.
-As such, our Board has established a long-term goal of being carbon zero by 2020, which we are on track to achieve.
+As such, our Board has established a long-term goal of eliminating carbon emissions equivalent to our corporate carbon footprint by 2020, which we are on track to achieve.